-The table below provides a recent history of the required employer contributions for the plan, as determined by the annual actuarial valuation.
-It does not account for prepayments or benefit changes made during a fiscal year.
+The table below provides a recent history of the required employer contributions for the plan for fiscal years prior to 2019-20.
+The amounts are based on the actuarial valuation from two years prior and does not account for prepayments or benefit changes made during a fiscal year.
+Additional discretionary payments before July 1, 2018 or after June 30, 2019 are not included.